rwxrob/zet/20210819161754/README.md

 the courage to say, no more.

 We need that same thing now, but with the *rest* of the command line.
-We need courages software utility designers to set the bar very high with design policies that dictate, "There will be nothing in our interface that could not be spoken into a Slack bot."
+We need courageous software utility designers to set the bar very high with design policies that dictate, "There will be nothing in our interface that could not be spoken into a Slack bot."